MichaelAaronMcMahon/Shell/README.md

 123 xyz abcd lmnop
 end of redir

+expected output (in pipout.txt): pip 23.1.2 from /usr/local/lib/python3.10/dist-packages/pip (python 3.10)

-Test 13: Built-in Commands(pwd): Tests if pwd correctly prints the current working directory.
+Test 17: Built-in Commands(pwd): Tests if pwd correctly prints the current working directory.
 No special preparation needed for this; simply compile with the makefile, run the program using './mysh',run pwd, and expect the current directory as output.
  Commands;
  1. ./mysh
  2. pwd

 For error handling, we tried to run pwd with a command after it to confirm the error message we put in the program would a pead (which it does)

-Test 14: Built-in Commands(cd): The goal of this test was to verify the shell's cd command functionality by changing directories within the shell environment and using pwd to display the current directory to ensure the changes took effect.
+Test 18: Built-in Commands(cd): The goal of this test was to verify the shell's cd command functionality by changing directories within the shell environment and using pwd to display the current directory to ensure the changes took effect.
 The test involves navigating into a subdirectory, moving back up the directory tree, and then moving back into the original directory.

 Environment Setup: